Hot vs. Cold Water: Boiling Experiment

 such nonsense and contend that the colder water will boil before the

-hot water, because it's rate of temperature will increase faster then the hot
+hot water, because the cold water will increase at a faster rate than the hot

 Equipment: This experiment will require a